GregoryHue/GregoryHue/README.md

 # Introduction

 Hi, I'm Grégory Hue.
 I obtained an IT Engineer diploma in 2022 and I have a passion for development.
-I'm currently working as a full-stack devleoper in Apsynet.
+I'm currently working as a full-stack developer in Apsynet.

 ## Career wish